NatuurkundePracticumAmsterdam/ecpc/docs/cli.md

     === "code"
         **Pseudo-code**
         ```
-        """Summary containing ARGUMENT(S).
+        """Summary

-        ARGUMENT description of the argument.
+        Explanation with description of ARGUMENT(S).
+ARGUMENT(S) are written in capital letters.
         """
         ```
         **Testcode**